-In the UK there are three credit reference agencies that provide credit scoring data about you to mortgage lenders: Experian, Equifax and Callcredit.
-Many other financial decisions are made with the help of credit scoring, from current account overdrafts and credit card applications, so staying on top of your credit score is important.
-If you want to find out more about credit reports, read our guide to the best credit report providers here.
+In the UK there are three credit reference agencies that provide credit scoring data about you to mortgage lenders: Experian, Equifax and Noddle.
+Many other financial decisions are made with the help of credit scoring, from current account overdrafts to credit card applications, so staying on top of your credit score is important.
+Different credit reference agencies assess your "creditworthiness" in different ways.

-There are other internal factors that will influence lenders decisions.
-These can include a range of factors such as how many mortgages they want to complete and the type and location of your property.
+There are other internal factors that will influence lenders' decisions, such as how many mortgages they want to complete and the type and location of your property.

 What can I do to improve my chances of being accepted?
 5 top tips:

 There’s just no getting away from this one!
 Find out what your score is, and what you can do to improve it (ClearScore and Noddle offer a free service that uses the credit scoring data of Equifax and Callcredit respectively).
 If you notice any errors, make sure you contract the relevant credit reference agency to try and get your credit file corrected.

 2. Pay your bills on time

 Talk to house builders and the one common problem they’ll talk about are unpaid or late payments of mobile phone bills, so staying on top of contracts like these and your other bills is keen to being.

 The higher your deposit (as a % of the property price), the better mortgage loan rate you’re likely to receive, as your mortgage loan will be deemed lower risk.
 You’ll also be more attractive to a larger pool of mortgage lenders (increasing your chances of being accepted).